-- In celebration of World Amateur Radio Day on April 18, the PPRAA hosted a fox hunt across the north side of Colorado Springs. - The "fox," Jason (KOWTF), was soon found transmitting from Fox Run Park.
+- In celebration of World Amateur Radio Day on April 18, the PPRAA hosted a fox hunt across

+- The "fox," Jason (KOWTF), was soon found transmitting from Fox Run Park.
 The first team to find him was Derek (NODCW) and his friend Jerry (soon-to-be-licensed), who found the fox in 19 minutes. - Many finishers showed off hand-built Yagi antennas, a variety of attenuators, and triangulation techniques.
-Participants from Colorado Connections and Rocky Mountain Ham provided a display of their radio direction finding van, complete with a doppler tracking station. - Thanks to Jason (K0WTF) for his work as the fox and net control, and Cheyenne Mountain Repeater Group for the use of their 147.345 repeater for the socializing net.
+Participants from Colorado Connections and Rocky Mountain Ham provided a display of their radio direction finding van, complete with a doppler tracking station. - Thanks to Jason (KOWTF) for his work as the fox and net control, and Cheyenne Mountain Repeater Group for the use of their 147.345 repeater for the socializing net.